 Many people thought it was a big loss to quit my up-and-going career in a Fortune 100 company back in 2008.
 But it wasn’t a loss to me at all.
 To me the real loss would be if I had continued on staying in a job which was not going to lead me to my dreams.
 I was very clear of my end vision, which was to help others grow and live their best lives, through different mediums such as my blog, training, coaching and others.
 I knew this is what I want to do for the rest of my life, ever.

 To continue in my job would prevent my dreams from coming to live.
 To stay on for another 1, 3, 5 years would only put me in the same position with respect to pursuing my passion 1, 3, 5 years later – at ground zero.
 I didn’t want this.
 My purpose and passion was the most important thing to me in my life, and there was nothing I would rather do in my life than that.
 To spend my time doing something which wasn’t that – there was really no point.
 This was why it was so easy for me to make the decision, because I knew what was at stake if I continued to say yes to my current job.

 Once you know what your vision is, it’ll be extremely easy to say no, because now you have a clear reason to do so.
-The clearer you are, the easier it will be to say no, because you know you’ll be jeopardizing this vision whenever you say yes to something that doesn’t bring you there.
+The clearer you are, the easier it will be to say no, because now you will know exactly what you want to say yes to.

 2. Know the implications of saying yes

 We normally say yes to the little requests streaming in because it may seem like a small deal.
 Just chip in and help if we can – what’s the problem?
 It doesn’t take much time, maybe just 10-15 minutes, or 20 minutes max.
 Right?